 Andrew Baird is a consulting structural engineer with Beca based in Bangkok, Thailand.
 Andrew specialises in the design of seismic restraints of non-structural elements, having received his PhD in Civil Engineering from the University of Canterbury in 2014.
 His doctoral research was undertaken during the 2010-11 Canterbury earthquake sequence and focussed on the seismic performance of cladding systems.
 Andrew now leads the seismic restraint design for numerous projects in New Zealand and Australasia, ranging from commercial office spaces to complex industrial, laboratory and hospital spaces.
 Andrew is passionate about developing practical and efficient seismic restraint design solutions for non-structural elements.

-Daniele Perrone, Ph.D., P.Eng, is a Post-Doc researcher at the School for Advanced Studied of Pavia (Italy).
+Daniele Perrone, Ph.D., P.Eng, is Assistant Professor at University of Salento (Italy).
 He received his M.Sc. degree (2010) in Civil Engineering and his Ph.D.
 (2014) in Material and Structural Engineering from the University of Salento (Italy).
 His Ph.D. research was mainly related to the evaluation of the seismic performance of existing reinforced concrete hospital buildings both from a structural and non-structural point of view.
 In 2012, he was research assistant at the State University of New York at Buffalo working on the seismic fragility of sprinkler piping system.
 Currently, his research focuses on the performance-based seismic design of non-structural elements.
+After the PhD he moved at the University School for Advanced Studies IUSS Pavia where he did the Post-doc.
 The main research interests concern the experimental and numerical evaluation of the seismic performance of non-structural elements as well as the evaluation of floor response spectra for the definition of the seismic demand.
-He is involved in several research projects at EUCENTRE focusing on the seismic performance of non-structural elements.
+He collaborates with EUCENTRE Foundation working on the research project focusing on the seismic performance of non-structural elements.